Helps prevent organ rejection after transplant surgery.

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, anemia, bleeding problems, brain disease, high blood pressure, eye or visual problems (such as papilloedema), or a history of seizures (epilepsy).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, anemia, a bleeding disorder, high blood pressure, eye or vision problems, or a history of seizures.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 Call your doctor right away if you notice any of these side effects: